jaiguptanick/Blog/_posts/2020-6-06-HSCTF7_2020_Writeups.md

 ![HSCTF]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/hsctf/hsctf1_1.png)

 The webpage contain information about CTF's.
-But there is flag in the bottom which seems blurred!!
+But there is a flag in the bottom which seems blurred!!
 The source page also does not have anything interesting, moving to inspect element.

 ![HSCTF]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/hsctf/hsctf1_2.png)